continuedev/continue/docs/docs/how-to-use-continue.md

 ### Ask about highlighted code or an entire file

-If you don't understand how some code works, highlight it and ask "/explain how does this code work?"
+If you don't understand how some code works, highlight it and ask "how does this code work?"

 ### Ask about errors